txoof/PaperPi/README.md

 **Daemon Mode**

 The installer should prompt you to edit `/etc/defaults/paperpi.ini`.
-At minium you must add your EPD Screen and enable several plugins.
+At minimum you must add your EPD Screen and enable several plugins.
 A complete list of supported EPD Screens are [listed below](#supportedScreens).

 Any changes to the PaperPi configuration require a restart of the service: